 Prevents and treats cough and cold

 Given it is a rich source of Vitamin C, amla helps prevent and treat all respiratory ailments, including cold and cough.
 In fact it is one of the oldest remedies to treat the symptoms at home and prevent them from worsening.
 It can help clear the congestion and phlegm along with other kinds of respiratory infections.

-Amla's benefits also include its ability to improve heart health.
+Amla benefits one's overall wellbeing by improving heart health.
 Amla contains many antioxidants such as tannins and polyphenols, which may help lower blood pressure and protect us from different heart ailments such as atherosclerosis and coronary artery diseases, thanks to its hypolipidemic effect.
 Given it’s rich in iron, it encourages the formation of new red blood cells, which further regulates the circulation of oxygen throughout the body, including cells and tissues.